bosskrub9992/templatebe/README.md

     docker exec -i postgres psql -U postgres -c "create database postgres_template_be"
 ```

-5. migrate database, execute sql file in all service
+5. migrate database by executing the sql files in repository in all services

 6. start service